The aftermath of "No, 'Open Source' does not mean 'Includes Free Support'"

 You made yourself the sole address for support.
 At least provide a community support forum!

 When it comes to my software, I’m the most competent person to talk to.
 So whether I like to or not, people will (try to) contact me.
-As a developer, that puts a choice on your table:
+For a developer, that puts a choice on the table:

-- Stop your spare time being eaten up with tech support by pulling the software.
+- Stop your spare time from being eaten up with tech support by pulling the software from public.

-- Start accepting payment and realize that you are now running a business that creates additional overhead.
+- Start accepting payment and realize that you are now running a business, which means having to pay the overhead cost of dealing with the taxman.

 Offering free support helps your project to grow!